mochi-hpc/mochi-doc/docs/source/installing.rst

 Using the Mochi libraries with cmake
 ------------------------------------

-Within a cmake project, Thallium and Mercury can be found using:
+Within a cmake project, Thallium, Mercury, Yokan, and Bedrock can be found using:

 .. code-block:: console

    find_package(mercury REQUIRED)
    find_package(thallium REQUIRED)
+   find_package(yokan REQUIRED)
+   find_package(bedrock REQUIRED)

 To make cmake find Margo, Argobots, ABT-IO, or SSG, you can use cmake's PkgConfig module: